MuhammadMuneeb007/Benchmarking-Heritability-Estimation-Strategies-Across-86-Configurations-and-Their-Downstream-Effect/README.md

 ## Purpose of this documentation

-In this documentation, we used various heritability tools and created multiple variants of each method to calculate heritability for 11 phenotypes.
+In this research, we used various heritability tools and created multiple variants of each method to calculate heritability for 11 phenotypes.
 Two polygenic risk scores (PRS) tools, LDpred-2 and GCTA, rely on heritability estimates for PRS calculation.
 We investigated whether the method used to calculate heritability impacts the performance of the PRS tools.
 Benchmarking all these tools is essential to identify the best method for heritability calculation that optimizes PRS calculation.

-## Dataset
+## Helper tools

 | Tool | Description | Link |